Condo Rental Agreement Template Thailand

 What is a condo rental agreement?

-A condo rental agreement is a legally binding contract between an apartment unit owner (landlord) and a tenant outlining the terms of the rental.
-It covers the rental period (typically 1–2 years), monthly rent, security deposit, notice period, and apartment-specific obligations like the requirement to obtain condo's approval for subletting.
+A condo rental agreement is a legally binding contract between a condo owner (landlord) and a tenant outlining the terms of the rental.
+It covers the rental period (typically 1–2 years), monthly rent, security deposit, notice period, and condo-specific obligations like compliance with the condominium juristic person's bylaws.

 Do I need to stamp a condo rental agreement?

 Yes.
-Stamp duty must be paid to Revenue Department (Inland Revenue Authority of Thailand) within 15 days of signing.
+Stamp duty must be paid to the Revenue Department within 15 days of signing.
 The rate is 0.1% of the total rent for leases up to 1 year, or 0.1% of the average annual rent for leases of 1–3 years.
 By convention, the tenant usually bears this cost.

 What clauses must be in a condo rental agreement?

-Essential clauses include: rental amount and payment schedule, tenancy start and end dates, security deposit amount and refund conditions, notice period for early termination, diplomatic clause (for expat tenants), inventory list of included furnishings, and a clause confirming apartment subletting approval has been obtained.
+Essential clauses include: rental amount and payment schedule, tenancy start and end dates, security deposit amount and refund conditions, notice period for early termination, diplomatic clause (for expat tenants), inventory list of included furnishings, and a clause confirming compliance with the condominium juristic person bylaws.

-Most condo tenancies run for 1 or 2 years.
-Thai law requires a minimum tenancy of 6 months for whole-apartment subletting.
-Shorter or longer terms are possible with mutual agreement, but 1–2 years is the market standard.
+Most condo tenancies in Thailand run for 1 or 2 years.
+Shorter or longer terms are possible by mutual agreement, but 1–2 years is the market standard.
+Leases over 3 years require Land Office registration to be enforceable for the full term.

 Related Resources